alisiahkoohi/numerical-tours/README.md

 ## Prerequisites

-This installation has been tested on Amazon Linux operating system on Amazon Web Services (AWS).
+The Python Jupyter notebooks have been tested with the installation below on Amazon Linux operating system on Amazon Web Services (AWS).
 Follow the steps below to install the necessary libraries:

 ```bash
 git clone https://github.com/alisiahkoohi/numerical-tours.git